Prophetcze/Digital-Electronics-1/Labs/04-Segment/Preparation.md

    | F | 1111 | 0 | 1 | 1 | 1 | 0 | 0 | 0 |

    ![7 Segment display number](Images/7-Segment-Display-Number-Formation-Segment-Contol.png)

+   > The image above was used from website: [How Seven Segment Display Works & Interface it with Arduino](https://lastminuteengineers.com/seven-segment-arduino-tutorial/).